Intermittent Fasting and the Gallbladder

 Then, eating less frequently means you release bile on a schedule that allows it to remain long enough in the gallbladder to become concentrated.
 And subsequently, the concentrated bile helps to break down the higher amount of fat you’ll be eating.

 See how fasting and keto reinforce each other for a healthy gallbladder?

 I know, sometimes people will warn you about what they perceive as the dangers of fasting.
 They’ll tell you it’s like starving yourself.
 You’ll lose muscle.
 You’ll ruin your metabolism.
 And so on.
 But these fasting myths are just that - myths.

 By contrast, it’s unhealthy to overeat five times a day and graze all evening before bedtime.
 You’ll feel stuffed.
 Your liver will get congested, which can lead to problems like non-alcoholic fatty liver disease that can cause liver dysfunction because of inflammation and scarring.

 You definitely don’t want to put yourself at risk for this disease, and one of the best ways to keep it from developing is to adopt both intermittent fasting and the keto diet.

 You Can Fast And Have Gallbladder Health Too

 There’s no reason for you to not fast and give yourself a chance to experience its benefits.

 You want to experience significant weight loss, have more energy, and clear away the brain fog.

-Not to mention get your insulin levels to normal, if they’ve been chronically high and if you’ve developed insulin resistance.
+Not to mention get your Fat Storing Hormone levels to normal, if they’ve been chronically high and if you’ve developed Fat Storing Hormone resistance.